 I am a confessional Lutheran with strong beliefs and views.
 Two years at a fantastic church in Fort Wayne (though not at the seminary) strengthened a love for the liturgy.
 I was also learning to sing in the choir; Kantor said he wouldn't give up on me. ;) However, I grew up atheist, and I continue to be exposed to other things.
 So I'm not "closed-minded," but I've seen enough relativism.
 If you're going to believe something, believe it, and don't talk like it's all the same and doesn't really matter!
 I am looking for a Lutheran woman, but I do remember what I've had to learn — growth comes from Law and Gospel, not arguing.
 I need someone kind and forgiving myself!

-I just graduated from an osteopathic medical school in Tennessee!
-Now I'm back in New York, spending time with family until my residency starts in Kirksville, MO.
-It will be in internal medicine and neuromusculoskeletal medicine.
+I graduated from an osteopathic medical school in Tennessee back in May!
+Now I'm in Kirksville, MO for residency.
+It is in internal medicine and neuromusculoskeletal medicine.
 Combining manipulation with medicine has meant spending more time with patients, which is important to me.
 I find the body fascinating, and my classmates looked to me for help with anatomy, physiology, and especially the manipulation/manual medicine we learned.
 I love to teach.